johnshearing/PrivateKeyVault/README.md

   * Then highlight the menu option which says **Export Text File: Send QR-Code parade to screen** and press the **Enter** key.
   * Navigate to the file we encrypted named **baking_secrets.txt.asc** and press the **Enter** key.
   * You will see a dialog box asking you for how long you wish each QR-Code to be displayed.
-  * Accept the default.
-  * The very first QR-Code will show for 2 seconds nt matter what you select.
+  * The very first QR-Code will show for 2 seconds no matter what you select.
   * This allows the camera time to focus and adjust to the light from the screen.
+  * Press the **Enter** key to select the default.
+  * You will see a dialog box asking if you would like to start the parade.
+  * Do not start the parade yet.
   * Press the video record button on your phone and let it record for a few seconds and then press the **Enter** key on your PrivateKeyVault to start the procession of QR-Codes.
   * When the procession ends press the stop button on your phone to end the recording.
   *
   * Now you can Email the video to Bob or post it on YouTube.
-Actually, you don't need to email or post the video for the purposes of this demonstration because you already have the video - the point is for you to understand that you can get a text file out of the PrivateKeyVault by taking a video of QR-Codes flashed on the screen, and that you can email it to someone or broadcast it to everyone with another PrivateKeyVault (really any raspberry pi with a camera) who will import the video without ever connecting to the Internet and without connecting to any other devices as we will soon see.
+Actually, you don't need to email or post the video for the purposes of this demonstration because you already have the video - the point is for you to understand that you can get a text file out of the PrivateKeyVault by taking a video of QR-Codes flashed on the screen, and that you can email it to someone or broadcast it to everyone with another PrivateKeyVault (really any raspberry pi with a camera) who will import the video without ever connecting to the Internet and without connecting to any other devices as we are about to see again.
+*
+* Soon we will be playing the part of Bob again.
+  * Let's get the machine ready for Bob to use.
+  * We are going to delete Alices key's from the keyring and restore Bob's keys.
+  * First lets export Alice's keys to text files in case we want to use them later.
+  * Then we will remove her keys from the keyring.
+  * Highlight the menu option which says **Export a public key to a text file** and press the **Enter** key.
+  * You will be asked to select a location for the new text file containing Alice's public key.
+  * Select the **public_keys** directory and press the **Enter** key.
+  * You will be asked to name the new text file containing Alice's public key.
+  * Enter the name **alices_public_key.txt** and press the **Enter** key.
+  * You will be asked for a Unique ID.
+  * Enter **alice@gmail.com** and press the **Enter** key.
+  * You will see a message saying the that public key has been exported.
+  * If you misspelled the email address then a blank file will be created so you better check the contents of the file.
+  * Highlight the menu option which says **Read or write a message** and press the **Enter key**.
+  * Go to the public_keys folder and open the file **alices_public_key.txt**
+  * Close the text editor after you have examined the file.
+  * Now export Alices private key to **private_keys** folder - You are expert at this by now.
+  * Then delete Alice's private key first and then her public key just like you did for Bob when you were getting the machine ready for alice to use.
+  * Bob's public key is already on the keyring.
+Remember he sent it to Alice via QR-Code parade?
+  * So there is no need to restore his public key.
+  * Go ahead and restore his private key.
+  * Highlight the menu option which says **Import a public or private key from a text file** and press the **Enter** key.
+  * Navigate to the private_keys folder and select the file named **bobs_private_key.txt** and press the **Enter** key.
+  * You can list the public and private keys on your keyring now by selecting those menu options.
+  * Go ahead and try that now to confirm that the PrivateKeyVault is ready for Bob to use.

   I am getting tired.
 I will continue with this tutorial tomorrow.
   :)